 To become more sustainable, Europe must diversify its agri-food systems.
-According to one EU project, this starts with promoting the cultivation and consumption of home-grown legumes.
+According to the TRUE project (Transition paths to sustainable legume-based systems in Europe), this starts with promoting the cultivation and consumption of home-grown legumes.

 Towards a more sustainable system

 At the heart of the project is a desire to make more sustainable, home-grown legume-based agri-food systems a reality.
 “The know-how, desire and demand for such systems exists,” remarks Iannetta, who coordinates the project.
 “TRUE helps connect and empower the relevant stakeholders and, through innovation and cooperation, identify and realise the best paths towards creating these sustainable systems.”
 The project has made significant headway.
 It has identified the key barriers and opportunities and developed useful tools for all actors of the value chain.

 As a partner of TRUE project, ESSRG published the following policy briefs with proposed policy options and recommendations supporting policy makers to promote legume production in Europe, and co-authored several scientific articles analysing the current state-of-the-art of policies and showcasing the importance of legumes as agents of change.

 The Common Agricultural Policy and the transition to legume supported food systems

 Promoting sustainable food and feed systems

 We conducted an integrated analysis of case studies and current policies that shape the production and consumption of legumes in Europe.
 We identified three key pathways, which can be integrated into sustainable farming systems to support current and future food security challenges via the use of legumes and legume-based products.
 At each pathway, we identified several enablers that support the sustainability transformation of legume production and consumption in Europe.